-I first spoke to Suzy, who is a current student at my former art school, when she phoned me from a call centre at the University of Sydney in order to gather information about what former students were doing.
-As I spoke about Cups of nun chai she expressed a lot of interest in participating, and when we finally met she brought along her friend Nicola who was studying journalism at the University of Technology.
+I first met Suzy when she phoned me from a call centre at the University of Sydney.
+She was gathering information about what former students were up to after graduating.
+Suzy was studying art at the college I attended and when I told her about Cups of nun chai she said she wanted to participate.
+When we finally met in person she brought along her friend Nicola who was studying journalism at the University of Technology.

-Suzy and Nicola emptied their paper cups and seemed to enjoy its flavour.
-They asked about how I came into contact with people who wanted to participate in the work.
-Initially I distributed 200 invitations to people on the streets of Sydney, but not one person contacted me.
-I had expected that at least 20% of these people would decide to take part in the project and participate or at least want to know more, but it was a complete failure.
-I worried about the feasibility of the work and the general amount of compassion in the world today.
-But then, slowly the work began to move and things started to flow.
-Now it circulates mostly through word of mouth, online networks and occasional exhibitions of the work in progress.
-After a stalled beginning the nun chai is now flowing at a steady pace.
+“How did you first find people to participate?”
+Nicola asked.
+At the start I handed out 200 invitations to people on the streets of Sydney.
+Not one person contacted me.
+I knew the majority wouldn’t, I hoped a few would, but there was no one.
+Handing out invitations to strangers on the street was a complete failure.
+I really worried about the feasibility of the work, and the amount of compassion and empathy in the world generally.
+But then slowly the work began to move, and things started flowing.
+Later, I found participants mostly through word of mouth, online and via occasional exhibitions of the work-in-progress.
+After a stalled beginning the nun chai flowed at a steady pace.

-Would it be possible to give your armed forces in Kashmir a new goal?
-Ask them to pass the Summer months without killing one person.
-Give a reward for life, instead of for a fake encounter that causes death.
+Would it be possible to give your armed forces a new goal?
+Ask them to pass the next summer without killing a single person.
+In the coming year, give a reward for life, instead of giving rewards for causing death.

 The world is complicated but sometimes it is necessary for things to be made simple.